Mario (franchise): Super Mario series

 Mario then became the star of his own side scrolling platform game in 1985, titled Super Mario Bros., which was the pack-in game included with the Nintendo Entertainment System console.
 It was also later sold in a package with Duck Hunt.
 In Japan, a game titled Super Mario Bros.
 2 (released internationally under the title Super Mario Bros.: The Lost Levels) was released in 1986, but a different game with the same name was released internationally in 1988, followed by Super Mario Bros.
 3 later that same year in Japan.
 Super Mario World then released in 1990 for the Super Nintendo Entertainment System.
 While Super Mario Land and two sequels were the Game Boy installments in the series, the Game Boy Advance did not receive any original entries, only remakes.
-Super Mario 64, the first Mario game with 3D graphics, debuted as the launch title for the Nintendo 64 console in 1996.
-Super Mario Sunshine was the series' entry for the GameCube, and Super Mario Galaxy and its sequel continued the franchise for the Wii.
+Super Mario 64, the first Super Mario game with fully 3D graphics, debuted as the launch title for the Nintendo 64 console in 1996.
+Super Mario Sunshine was the series' entry for the GameCube, and Super Mario Galaxy and its sequel continued the series for the Wii.
 Super Mario 3D Land was the series' flagship title for Nintendo 3DS.
-The Wii U saw the release of Super Mario 3D World in November 2013.
-A rerelease titled Super Mario 3D World + Bowser's Fury released February 2021.
-Super Mario Odyssey would be the first game in the series to be released on the Nintendo Switch, and was released in 2017.
+The Wii U saw the release of Super Mario 3D World in November 2013, re-released as Super Mario 3D World + Bowser's Fury in February 2021.
+Super Mario Odyssey was released on the Nintendo Switch in 2017.

+A number of 2.5D games in the series have recreated the gameplay of the early games.
 In 2006, a sub-series with retro gameplay called New Super Mario Bros. was inaugurated on the Nintendo DS, featuring the mechanics of the Super Mario Bros. games.
 It continued on the Wii as New Super Mario Bros.
 Wii (2009), on the 3DS as New Super Mario Bros.
 2 (2012) and on the Wii U as New Super Mario Bros.
-U (2012) and New Super Luigi U (2013) ((stylized as New Super Luigi Bros U)), with a port titled New Super Mario Bros.
+U (2012) and New Super Luigi U (2013, stylized as New Super Luigi Bros U), with a port of the Wii U games titled New Super Mario Bros.
 U Deluxe on the Nintendo Switch in January 2019.
-Super Mario Bros.-styled gameplay is further offered by the level creator game Super Mario Maker, released on Wii U in 2015.
-A sequel, Super Mario Maker 2, was released on Nintendo Switch in June 2019.
-In June 2023, Nintendo announced Super Mario Bros.
-Wonder, which released October 20, 2023.

-In 2016, the team behind New Super Mario Bros. released Super Mario Run, Nintendo's first real smartphone game and one of the few instances a Mario game was developed for non-Nintendo hardware.
+Super Mario Bros.-styled gameplay is further offered by the level creator game Super Mario Maker, released on Wii U in 2015, with a sequel, Super Mario Maker 2, released on Switch on June 28, 2019.
+In 2016, Super Mario Run was released as Nintendo's first real smartphone game and one of the few instances a Mario game was developed for non-Nintendo hardware.
+Super Mario Bros.
+Wonder was released on Switch on October 20, 2023.